Have wise words and responses ready!

 “… I’ll get back to you later”.

-Don’t worry if it feels awkward at first, I practised it over and over in my mind, until the responses became natural.
+Don’t worry if it feels awkward at first, I practiced it over and over in my mind until the responses became natural.

 For the oddest reason he decided I was a safe person to choose a discussion on the subject of personality traits.
 He proceeded by expressing his impression of what he considered my negative side would be.
 He, who was greeted with love by me, had quite unkind words to say.